Pre-Lie algebras in positive characteristic: Witt algebras, Rota Baxter algebras and infinitesimal bialgebras

 \subsection{Quasitriangular algebras}

-Infinitesimal algebras were introduced by Joni and Rota in \cite{JR}.
-An infinitesimal bialgebra or a $\epsilon$-bialgebra is a triple $(A,\mu,\Delta)$ where $(A,\mu)$ is an associative algebra, $(A,\Delta)$ is a coassociative coalgebra, and $\Delta$ is a derivation.
+Infinitesimal algebras were introduced by S. A. Joni and Gian-Carlo Rota in \cite{JR}.
+An infinitesimal bialgebra or an $\epsilon$-bialgebra is a triple $(A,\mu,\Delta)$ where $(A,\mu)$ is an associative algebra, $(A,\Delta)$ is a coassociative coalgebra, and $\Delta$ is a derivation.
 A special class of $\epsilon$-bialgebras are called quasitriangular $\epsilon$-bialgebras.
-M. Aguiar in \cite{Ag} proves that there is functor from the category of quasitriangular $\epsilon$-bialgebras to the category of dendriform algebras.
+M. Aguiar in \cite{Ag} proves that, there is a functor from the category of quasitriangular $\epsilon$-bialgebras to the category of dendriform algebras.
 Thus by Theorem $2.12$ we obtain the following proposition:

 \begin{proposition} Any quasitriangular $\epsilon$-bialgebra over a field $k$ of characteristic $p\neq 0$ is equipped with the structure of a restricted pre-Lie algebra. \end{proposition}